-The Islington Centre for Refugees and Migrants currently supports around 170 asylum seekers, refugees, and migrants each year.
+The Islington Centre for Refugees and Migrants currently supports around 180 asylum seekers, refugees, and migrants each year.
 Our clients are among the most disadvantaged, isolated and vulnerable people in London.
 Having fled persecution, human rights abuses, they are at risk of destitution, detention, and removal to the situation they fled.
+Learn more about how some of our clients came to the Centre, and what attending means to them:

 95% of our asylum seeker clients have no recourse to public funds, and are destitute and homeless, reliant solely on the community for support.
 Even those able to claim asylum support must get by on £36 per week.
 The psychological toll of waiting for a decision on an asylum claim can be overwhelming, and a negative decision, devastating.
 Lack of access to opportunities to learn English severely hamper integration and contribute to isolation and mental distress.